loriane-untz/trecktrack/README.md

 ## User Stories

 - As a user, I want to be able to add a hike to my hikes-to-do list, and specify it's name and location.
-CHECK
 - As a user, I want to be able to view the list of hikes I've completed.
 - As a user, I want to be able to select a hike in my collection of completed hikes, and view the hike in detail.
 - As a user, I want to be able to mark a hike as complete on my hikes-to-do list.
-CHECK
+- As a user, I want to have the option to save to file any changes made in the program (meaning the Completed and the To-Do list).
+- As a user, I want to be able to load my lists from a file at any time.
+- As a user, when I quit the application or load a previous file, I want to be reminded to save my current lists to a file and I want to have the option to do so or not.